halcy/nordlicht19/README.md

 compile using a recent devkitpro, you may need to adjust paths in Makefile or various things in build/Makefile (sorry for the build system)

 license for code we own is just do whatever where "whatever" is make a 3DS demo

+More source files for the gfx comming soon!